Should I Include Dad's Disrespectful Girlfriend in My Wedding Photos?

 Original Post

 I (28F) am getting married in a few months, and the planning has been stressful.
-Adding to the stress is my Dad's girlfriend, Barbara.
+Adding to the stress is my dad's girlfriend, Barbara.

 Dad met Barbara online, and after only six weeks, he decided to move her in.
 From the start, Barbara has been cold, controlling, and dismissive towards me.

 She's made snide remarks about my choices, criticized how the wedding is being planned, and even insulted my fiancé at a recent family dinner.
-Whenever I try to address her behavior, my Dad always takes her side, dismissing my concerns.
+Whenever I try to address her behavior, Dad always takes her side, dismissing my concerns.

 Now, to top it off, Dad wants Barbara to be included in our wedding photos.
 I feel uncomfortable with this idea, considering how she has treated me and my partner.

-So, I'm torn between keeping the peace with my Dad or standing my ground on who I want in those cherished photos.
+So, I'm torn between keeping the peace with Dad or standing my ground on who I want in those cherished photos.
 It's causing a rift in our relationship, and I'm not sure if I'm overreacting or justified in feeling this way.

 So, AITA?